efexen/tickcli/README.md

 - Mapping clients/projects/tasks to easy to remember keys
 - Adding new time entries

-Tickcli is currently very much work in progress, it is being written as a simple tool for myself and my colleagues for logging time from command line as well as for learning the Go programming language.
+**Tickcli is currently very much work in progress**, it is being written as a simple tool for myself and my colleagues for logging time from command line as well as for learning the Go programming language.